sitedata/checklyhq.com/site/content/docs/maintenance-windows/_index.md

 ## Setting a schedule

-Set your preferred starting date and time for your maintenance window.
+Set your preferred starting date and time for your maintenance window. **Note that all times are in UTC.**

-{{< info >}} Note that all times are in UTC.
-Takes this into account, also when judging daylight savings time if applicable. {{< /info >}}

 ## Setting repeats
 If your maintenance window repeats at a certain cadence, toggle the **repeat** option.
 Here you can set